Microsoft profit beats expectations on strong cloud demand

-Microsoft Corp reported better-than-expected quarterly profit and revenue on Thursday, helped by strong performance in its fast-growing cloud business.
+Microsoft Corp. reported better-than-expected quarterly profit and revenue on Thursday, helped by strong performance in its fast-growing cloud business.

-Shares of the world’s largest software company rose as much as 1.5 per cent in after-hours trading, after touching a record high of $74.30 during the regular session.
+Shares of the world’s largest software company rose more than 3 per cent in after-hours trading, after touching a record high of $74.30 during the regular session.

 Microsoft said revenue from its cloud unit, which includes the flagship Azure platform and server products, rose about 11 per cent to $7.43-billion in the fiscal fourth quarter ended June 30.